law-bill-of-review | bill of review denied | default judgment | motion for new trial | restricted appeal |

 DUE DILIGENCE IN PURSUING AVAILABLE REMEDIES

-all the elements.
-A bill of review plaintiff typically must prove a meritorious defense, wrongful conduct of the opposing party, and
+the elements.
+A bill of review plaintiff typically must prove a meritorious defense, wrongful conduct of the opposing party, and its

-its own diligence and lack of negligence.
+own diligence and lack of negligence.
 See Caldwell, 154 S.W.3d at 96.
-However, when, as here, a bill of review plaintiff has
+However, when, as here, a bill of review plaintiff has no

-no notice, he is relieved of the burden of proving these first two elements.
+notice, he is relieved of the burden of proving these first two elements.
 Id.; Abou-Trabi v.
 Best Indus.
-Uniform Supply, Inc., No.
+Uniform Supply, Inc., No. 14-

-Supreme Court has held that although a bill of review plaintiff without notice must still prove the third element - that it was not
+Court has held that although a bill of review plaintiff without notice must still prove the third element - that it was not negligent - lack

-negligent - lack of service of process conclusively establishes the lack of negligence element.
-See Caldwell, 154 S.W.3d at 97;
+of service of process conclusively establishes the lack of negligence element.
+See Caldwell, 154 S.W.3d at 97; see also Abou-

-see also Abou-Trabi, 2003 WL 22252876, at *4.
-The trial court followed Caldwell in finding that Mabon’s lack of notice of the trial
+Trabi, 2003 WL 22252876, at *4.
+The trial court followed Caldwell in finding that Mabon’s lack of notice of the trial setting

 A bill of review plaintiff’s obligation of non-negligence includes a duty of diligence in not allowing a default judgment to be taken

-negligence in allowing the trial court to render the default judgment against him”); accord Winrock Houston Assocs.
-Ltd. P-ship
+in allowing the trial court to render the default judgment against him”); accord Winrock Houston Assocs.
+Ltd. P-ship v.
+Bergstrom,

-who have appeared.”).
-"A party’s failure to make reasonable inquiries regarding his pending litigation is failure to exercise
+appeared.”).
+"A party’s failure to make reasonable inquiries regarding his pending litigation is failure to exercise diligence, and

-diligence, and without the showing of such diligence, a bill of review will fail since the appellant will not be able to prove his non-
+without the showing of such diligence, a bill of review will fail since the appellant will not be able to prove his non-negligence in

-actually know the court had entered a default judgment against him, he should have been aware that failing to answer [the]
+court had entered a default judgment against him, he should have been aware that failing to answer [the] complaint would result

 Afri-Carib further argues that Mabon’s lack of diligence was established as a matter of law.
 It points to evidence of